peteshand/keyboard/README.md

 } );
 ```

-If you want to add ctrl, alt, shirt modifiers these can be daisy chained after the onPress or onRelease functions.
+If you want to add ctrl, alt, shift modifiers these can be easily chained after the onPress or onRelease functions.
 The following example will be triggered when the A key is pressed while both Shift and Ctrl are held down and Alt is not.

 ```
 Keyboard.onPress(Key.A, () -> {